via-teaching/ecs273-25s/README.md

 This repository contains multiple templates:

+- `react-js-example`: A template based on react and javascript.
-- `react-example`: A template based on react and typescript.
+- `react-ts-example`: A template based on react and typescript.

 ## Usage